647LiuSQ/Discovering-influential-factors-in-variational-autoencoders/README.md

     publisher={Elsevier}
     }

-If you have any question in using the code, welcom to contact Shiqi Liu (aaa_330473405@qq.com)
+If you have any question about using the code, welcome to contact Shiqi Liu (aaa_330473405@qq.com)